scikit-learn/ml-benchmarks/doc/index.rst

 R code.

 We also show the Mean Squared error as a sanity check for the model.
-Note that some NaN arise, probably due to collinearity in the data.
+Note that some NaN arise due to collinearity in the data.

 .. table:: Timing